Republicans reluctant to chastise Trump on Mueller

 But Graham said on Monday that he didn’t think legislation was necessary.
 When NBC News asked him why he introduced the legislation if he didn’t want to bring it up for a vote, Graham responded, “Just to let people know where I stand."

-When asked why he's so sure Trump wouldn't fire Mueller, Sen. Orin Hatch, R-Utah, said bluntly, "Well, because I think it would be the stupidest thing that anybody could do."
+When asked why he's so sure Trump wouldn't fire Mueller, Sen. Orrin Hatch, R-Utah, said bluntly, "Well, because I think it would be the stupidest thing that anybody could do."

 “Independent of this particular matter, I actually think it’s a good governance policy going forward for all future presidents,” Tillis said.

-Note: CORRECTION (March 20, 10:20 a.m.
-ET): A previous version of this article misspelled the first name of a Republican senator from Utah.
-He is Orrin Hatch, not Orin.